pymo/ppk_bluetooth/README.md

 Possible improvements
 ---------------------

-On some devices (my Thinkpad laptop with Debian,  and Oneplus 5T, for example), the key presses have around 0.5s delay, which makes this unusable.
-I'm still investigating why.
+On some devices (my Thinkpad laptop with Debian, and Oneplus 5T, for example), the host receives key reports very slowly.
+I have added a coalescing mechanism to alleviate it.
+But the reason of the slowness is still unkown.

-Sometimes the battery indication LED won't blink unless we are typing, this might be due to the MCU is sleeping.
-I didn't look deep into that.

-I'm looking if I can integrate this with a proper keyboard firmware, such as [BlueMicro BLE](https://github.com/jpconstantineau/BlueMicro_BLE), to support better features like USB HID and battery service, and get rid of the quirkiness of the current code.
+I'm looking if I can integrate this with a proper keyboard firmware, such as [BlueMicro BLE](https://github.com/jpconstantineau/BlueMicro_BLE), to support better features like USB HID and battery service.